DanielCantabella/K-way_GraphPartitioning/README.md

 #### Task 2.1.1: New simulated annealing
-In this section we used the new simulated annealing configuration described in [this paper](http://katrinaeg.com/simulated-annealing.html) with our original acceptance probability function.
+In this section we used the new simulated annealing configuration described in [this paper](http://katrinaeg.com/simulated-annealing.html).
+You can see the implemented code commented in [Jabeja.java](src%2Fmain%2Fjava%2Fse%2Fkth%2Fjabeja%2FJabeja.java) under "TODO for Task 2" sections.
-All the other parameters kept their original default values described in [Task 2.1](#task-21) except for temperature, which in that case its maximum value is 1, so we assume it is now our default value.
+All the other parameters kept their original default values described in [Task 2](#task-2) except for temperature, which in that case its maximum value is 1, so we assume it is now our default value.

 ##### **Deltas**: